fabianwilflingsederxxxl/techstack-tutorial/02-babel-es6-eslint-husky/Readme.md

 ### The ES6 modules syntax

 Here we simply replace `const Sessel = require('./Sessel');` by `import Sessel from './Sessel';`, which is the newer ES6 modules syntax (as opposed to "CommonJS" modules syntax).
-It is currently not natively supported by NodeJS, but Babel processes those ES6 files correctly.
+It is currently not natively supported by NodeJS but Babel processes those ES6 files correctly.

 In `Sessel.js`, we also **replace** `module.exports = Sessel;` by `export default Sessel;`